terrier-org/terrier-core/doc/quickstart-integratedsearchdisk.md

-Quickstart Guide: Integrating Search into your Application
+Quick start Guide: Integrating Search into your Application
 =========================================

 One of the common use-cases for Terrier is as a search component within a larger application.
 For example, you might want a custom search service within an email management system, or use the search results produced for one or more queries as input to another system, such as a classifier.
 This page will describe a quick way to integrate Terrier into an existing Java application, programatically index documents and issue search requests.